 Hi.
 I am Dr. Scott Newsom, a licensed psychologist currently in private practice in Austin, Texas.
 As a psychologist, I enjoy providing neuropsychology informed psycho-educational and psychological assessments for children, adolescents and adults.
 My office is conveniently located at 8105 Shoal Creek Dr. Suite B, Austin, TX 87857.
-This is just off of Steck in North Central Austin.
+This is just south of Steck in North Central Austin.
 Contact me now for an appointment or an initial assessment consultation.

 A Little History:

 In my private practice, I focus on assessment of Neurodevelopmental Disorders like ADD/ADHD, Learning Disorders, Dyslexia, Dysgraphia, Dyscalculia, Autism Spectrum Disorders, Intellectual Disability and social, emotional and behavioral disorders in children, teens and adults.

 In 2013, my son had left for college and my wife and I were ready to move back closer to family and friends in Central Texas, so back to Austin we moved.
 I established a private practice where I consulted with a group of educational consultants and with a neurologist providing assessments for both groups.
 After both of them went out of business, I returned my focus to my private practice.
 My private practice remains my main focus, but in 2017, I was recruited to perform assessments for Spectrum Services.
 Spectrum offers a wide range of services for clients with neurodevelopmental disorders and differences including Autism, ADHD, Intellectual disabilities, and executive functioning deficits.
 They are one of the highest rated groups in Texas providing these services and I could not pass up this opportunity, so I now offer assessments through them as well.